-As a Spanish-language learner this is a question you’ve probably asked yourself often when having to assign an article to a noun.
-Articulos, articles in English, are small functional words that go before a noun to tell us if the noun we are referring to is general or specific.
-While we only have three articles in English, Spanish has nine articles.
+This is a question that you have likely posed yourself more than once as a Spanish-language learner when you were required to attach an article to a noun.
+Articulos are small English noun words that precede a noun, and they inform us whether a noun we are referring to is general or specific.
+Even though we only have three articles in English, we have 9 articles in Spanish.
 But don’t panic!
-Below, we’ve prepared a list of all nine Spanish articles to get you started.
+We have listed all of the nine Spanish articles below to get you started.

 Definite or Indefinite?

-As in English, articles in Spanish are either definido (definite), or indefinido (indefinite).
-We use definite articles in Spanish the same way as we do in English: to refer to a noun as something that is specifically known to the speaker and his or her audience.
-In English grammar, definite and “indefinite” refer to the articles the and a/an respectively.
-The is used to indicate a specific noun, while “a/an” is used for a general or non-specific noun.
+In Spanish, just like in English, the articles are either definido (definite), or indefinido (indefinite).
+In Spanish, we apply definite articles in the same way we apply them in English: to indicate that a noun is something that is known specifically by the speaker and his or her target audience.

 When to Use El and La in Spanish?